thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/mqtt-client-type.md

 [Session Expiry Interval](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901048) properties in MQTT v5.
 These properties, defined in the respective MQTT specifications, provide insights into the behavior and handling of client sessions in terms of persistence.

-The MQTT Broker employs a Kafka consumer that actively polls messages from the `tbmq.msg.all` topic, subsequently forwarding these messages to their intended recipients.
+TBMQ employs a Kafka consumer that actively polls messages from the `tbmq.msg.all` topic, subsequently forwarding these messages to their intended recipients.
 However, the processing logic differs between persistent and non-persistent clients.

 For non-persistent clients, messages are directly published to the subscribed clients without any additional steps or considerations.

 In the case of persistent clients, a distinct approach is taken.
 These clients maintain a session state that persists beyond individual connections, allowing them to receive messages even when they were offline.
-This persistence enables the MQTT Broker to ensure message delivery to the client once it reconnects.
+This persistence enables TBMQ to ensure message delivery to the client once it reconnects.

-By leveraging Kafka as intermediary message storage and employing different processing strategies based on client characteristics, the MQTT Broker optimizes message delivery and ensures reliable communication in both persistent and non-persistent client scenarios.
+By leveraging Kafka as intermediary message storage and employing different processing strategies based on client characteristics, TBMQ optimizes message delivery and ensures reliable communication in both persistent and non-persistent client scenarios.

 ### Device client